C8forT/ScrcpyWiFi/README.md

 If launching ScrcpyWiFi.sh at step 6 below generates an error indicating that your system has an incorrect version of adb, which happened to me on LMDE 5, installing scrcpy from the source code should force scrcpy to work with the version of adb installed on your computer.
 Of course,  uninstall any other scrcpy installations first.

-3. Reboot your computer after installing the above applications.
+III.
+Reboot your computer after installing the above applications.

-4. Clone this repository:  git clone https://github.com/C8forT/ScrcpyWiFi
+IV.
+Clone this repository:  git clone https://github.com/C8forT/ScrcpyWiFi

     OR

    Create a text file in the directory of your choice, and name the file (e.g., ScrcpyWiFi.sh).
 Then copy the ScrcpyWiFi.sh script code into the text file you just created (now it is a script file), then save and close the file.

-5. Make the script file executable:
+V.  Make the script file executable:

     A.  In the terminal, go into the directory where the script file is stored, then enter chmod u+x ScrcpyWiFi.sh (assuming you named the file "ScrcpyWiFi.sh").